 Why doesn't the year's earliest sunset occur on the winter solstice, even though it is the shortest day of the year in terms of daylight?

 Astronomical twilight is the darkest of the twilight phases.
 How is it defined and when does it start and end?
 What are astronomical dawn and astronomical dusk?

-The Waning Gibbous Moon is an intermediate Moon phase which starts after Full Moon and lasts until half of the Moon's surface is illuminated at Third Quarter Moon.
+The Waning Gibbous Moon is an intermediate Moon phase that starts after the Full Moon and lasts until half of the Moon's face remains lit-up at Third Quarter Moon.

 December Solstice Facts

 10 things you may not know about the December Solstice, the shortest day of the year in the Northern Hemisphere.

 Solar eclipses happen when the Moon moves between Sun and Earth, blocking the Sun's rays and casting a shadow on Earth.

 Earth's closest approach to the Sun is two weeks after the December solstice is a coincidence and has no special significance.